maryanneramil19/WD-Finals/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+The project is about portfolio website designed to showcase personal work skills or achievements.
+The purpose of this project is to create and highlight the accomplishments during the course here in Web design as well as to practice using HTML and CSS and Javascript skills.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
 - Parallax transition
 - Transactional
+- Responsive

 ### Technology
 <!-- TODO: List of Technology Used -->